YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 # Your Waifu is SHIP's opinionated & extra-biased Tier Guide (FUCK PLANES 2: ELECTRIC BOOGALOO EDITION)

 ## _VERY IMPORTANT OPENING NOTE_
-Azur Lane is a special little gem of a game.
-In a mobile market saturated by predatory, thinly disguised gambling simulators posing as RPGs, where the only valid choice is the rarest, most expensive, most lootboxable one, Azur Lane bucks the trend by having ALL of its units entirely viable for all content, given proper gear and care.

 Indeed, you could interpret the tiers as a relative measure of how much investment is needed to get these units to perform rather than a definitive measure of how good they are - a T0 would be a beast almost right out of the gate, whereas an untiered unit would require disproportionate amounts of effort - but I'd recommend treating the tiers as they're meant to be, according to the criteria below.
 The descriptions are by far more important than the tierings themselves; a T0 used improperly will be laughed at by a T2 used properly, for instance.